-Lecture online using Zoom alternating with face-to-face classroom meetings, with student participation in example problems; lecture preparation available through LiveScribe pdf documents posted in MyMathLab; homework submitted online through MyMathLab; tests and a final exam in MyMathLab.
+Lecture with face-to-face classroom meetings, with Zoom running; student participation in example problems; homework submitted online through MyMathLab; tests and a final exam in MyMathLab.
 Measurements of success include the following criteria:

 - Communications: Students participate in assignments involving topics related to Mathematics of Business and Economics.
 They then share their results with their instructor and/or colleagues in class via written, oral, and visual methods. - Critical Thinking: Critical thinking is the essence of all mathematical studies.
 Through inductive and deductive reasoning, students explore problems using the logical process of inquiry, analysis, evaluation, and synthesis. - Empirical and Quantitative Skills: Students work on various mathematical problem solving skills throughout the course.
 The course focuses on the manipulation and analysis of numerical data or observable facts as presented in application problems and /or problem skill sets in which students demonstrate their ability to reach informed conclusions using mathematical processes.